What personal information do we collect?

-- To provide our U3A activities and services to you
+- To provide you with information about Plymouth u3a activities and services

-- To communicate with you about your group activities
+- To communicate with you about u3a news and activities

 Who do we share your personal information with

-- Internally – to committee members and group leaders – as required to facilitate your participation in our U3A activities;
+- Internally – to committee members and with your permission, group leaders – should you wish to take part in any u3a activities;

-- If we have a statutory duty to disclose it for other legal and regulatory reasons.
+- If we have a statutory duty to disclose it for legal and regulatory reasons.

-Where we need to share your information outside of the U3A we will seek your consent and inform you as to who the information will be shared with and for what purpose.
+When we need to share your information outside of the u3a we will seek your consent and inform you who the recipient is.

 How long do we keep your personal information

-We need to keep your information so that we can provide our services to you.
+We need to keep your information so that we can provide our u3a services to you.
 In most instances information about your membership will not be stored for longer than 14 months after you join or renew your membership.
 The exceptions to this are instances where there may be legal or insurance circumstances that require information to be held for longer whilst the issues are investigated or resolved.
 Where this is the case member/s will be informed as to how long the information will be held for and when it is deleted.

 How your information can be updated or corrected

-To ensure the information we hold is accurate and up to date, member’s need to inform the U3A as to any changes to their personal information.
-You can do this by accessing your record in Beacon via the link on the Plymouth u3a Website or by contacting the membership secretary at firstname.lastname@example.org , or phone 01752 291 309.
-On an annual basis you will have the opportunity to update your information, as required, via the membership renewal process.
-Should you wish to view the information that the U3A holds on you, you can make this request by contacting the membership secretary – as detailed above.
+To ensure the information held is accurate and up to date, members should let the u3a know about any changes to their personal information.
+You can do this by accessing your record in Beacon via the link on the Plymouth u3a Website or by contacting the membership secretary by email: .
+Annually, when you renew your membership, you will need to confirm your details.
+Should you wish to view the information that the u3a holds on you, you can make this request by contacting the membership secretary – as detailed above.
 There may be certain circumstances where we are not able to comply with this request.
 This would include where the information may contain references to other individuals or for legal, investigative or security reasons.
 Otherwise we will usually respond within 14 days of the request being made.

 How do we store your personal information

-We have in place a range of security safeguards to protect your personal information against loss or theft, as well as unauthorised access, disclosure, copying, use or modification.
-Security measures include technological measures such as Secure Socket Layer (SSL) encryption, which creates a secure connection with your browser when you register and login into our online services.
-(You need to check the security settings of your website and consider how you store and delete information that is collected via the website) Your membership information is held on a database, accessible by the membership secretary and other committee members if authorised for specific u3a purposes, and, if you wish, by the leader of any group you belong to.
+Plymouth u3a uses various security safeguards to protect your personal information against loss or theft, unauthorised access, disclosure, copying, use or modification, including Secure Socket Layer (SSL) encryption, which creates a secure connection with your browser when you register and login into u3a online services.
+(You should check the security settings of your own computer system and consider how you store and delete information you collect).
+Your membership information is held on a database, accessible by the membership secretary and other committee members if authorised for specific u3a purposes, and, if you wish, by the leader of any group you belong to.

 Availability and changes to this policy

-If you have any queries about this policy, need it in an alternative format, or have any complaints about our privacy practices, please contact the Membership Secretary email@example.com or phone 01752 291 309
+If you have any queries about this policy, need it in an alternative format, or have any complaints about our privacy practices, please contact the .